 Get more of Dr. Sinatra's advice on Healthy Blood Pressure

 The results, which were published in the journal Circulation, found that cutting back on sugar will reduce blood pressure.
-In fact, they found that overweight adults with high blood pressure who drank one less serving of sugary soda per day had a significant decline in blood pressure after 18 months.
+In fact, they found that those who drank one less serving of sugary beverages per day had a measurable decline in blood pressure after 18 months.
 This is important because high blood pressure is a risk factor for both heart disease and stroke, and even moderate reductions in blood pressure readings can lower that risk.

 Tips for Avoiding Sugar to Reduce High Blood Pressure

 To lower your sugar intake and thereby reduce your high blood pressure, try these four simple steps:

 1. Lower Your High Fructose Corn Syrup Intake

 Most of the sugar you eat is “hidden,” usually under the guise of high fructose corn syrup in processed foods.
 This corn-based sweetener is used in thousands of foods, from ketchup and tomato sauces to soft drinks and crackers.
 Research heavily suggests it is a cause for high blood pressure.
 A team of researchers monitored more than 4,500 adults with no prior history of hypertension.
 Using a questionnaire, they found that people who ate or drank more than 74 grams of high fructose corn syrup daily (the amount in about two and a half regular soft drinks) had a 28 percent, 36 percent, and 87 percent higher risk for blood pressure levels of 135/85 mmHg, 140/90 mmHg, and 160/100 mmHg, respectively.
 Normal blood pressure levels are 120/80 mmHg or less.
 Do everything you can to avoid foods containing high fructose corn syrup in order to reduce your high blood pressure.

 2. Use Natural Sweeteners to Reduce High Blood Pressure